AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/configure-rich-text-editor-plug-ins.md

 >[!NOTE]
 >
->If a block tag, for example an &lt;hr&gt; tag, can't be assigned to a paragraph, it is not a valid use case for a paraformat plug-in.
+>If a block tag, for example an `<hr>` tag, can't be assigned to a paragraph, it is not a valid use case for a `paraformat` plug-in.

 When the Paragraph Formats plug-in is enabled for the first time, no default Paragraph Formats are available.
 The pop-up list is empty.
-To provide the authors with Paragraph Formats, do the following:
+To provide the authors with paragraph formats, do the following:

-* Enable the Format drop-down selector list.
+* Enable the [!UICONTROL Format] pop-up selector list.
-* Specify the block tags that can be selected as paragraph formats from the drop-down.
+* Specify the block tags that can be selected as paragraph formats from the pop-up menu.

-For later (re-)configurations, say to add more formats, follow only the relevant part of the instructions.
+For later re-configurations, say to add more formats, follow only the relevant part of the instructions.

 ### Enable the Format drop-down selector {#formatselectorlist}

-First enable the paraformat plug-in:
+To enable the `paraformat` plug-in, follow these steps:

 1. In your component, navigate to the node `<rtePlugins-node>/paraformat`.
-Create the nodes if these do not exist.
+Create the nodes if the nodes do not exist.
 For more details, see [activate a plug-in](#activateplugin).
 1. Create the `features` property on the `paraformat` node:

     * **Name** `features`